-The Breast Cancer Research Foundation-AACR Career Development Awards for Translational Breast Cancer Research represent a joint effort to promote and support innovative research designed to accelerate the discovery, development, and application of new agents to treat breast cancer and/or for pre-clinical research with direct therapeutic intent.
-Eligibility is limited to junior faculty who, at the start of the grant term, will have completed their most recent doctoral degree or medical residency within the past 11 years.
-The research proposed for funding must be translational in nature and must have direct applicability and relevance to breast cancer.
+The Breast Cancer Research Foundation-AACR Career Development Awards for Translational Breast Cancer Research are given to junior faculty to support innovative research designed to accelerate the discovery, development, and application of new agents to treat breast cancer or for preclinical research with direct therapeutic intent.

 HER2+ breast cancer recurrences can occur after HER2-targeting therapies due to surviving tumor cells known as residual disease (RD).
 Based on previous work, Dr. Kabraji hypothesizes that RD is facilitated by quiescent cancer cells that promote an immune-exhausted microenvironment.
 To test this hypothesis, he and his research group are set to investigate the immune response associated with residual disease after HER2-inhibition, in patients and mouse models.
 In addition, they plan to determine how quiescent cancer cells promote immune evasion in the setting of RD.
 Finally, they aim to evaluate combined quiescent cancer cell inhibition and immune checkpoint blockade to eliminate residual disease after HER2 inhibition in HER2+ breast cancer.